BEComTweaks/docs/docs/misc/impossible-packs.md

 #### 6. Most of the 3D Category

   Currently supported 3D Packs are 3D Mace and 3D Sun and Moon.
-[BEComTweaks](https://becomtweaks.github.io/resource-packs) also has 3D Fungi, but anything else is not possible mainly because custom geometry cannot be set for vanilla blocks.
+[BEComTweaks](https://becomtweaks.github.io/resource-packs) also has 3D Fungi, but anything else is not possible mainly because Custom Geometry cannot be set for Vanilla Blocks.
 3D Fungi itself was made using Azalea's Block Shape.

 #### 7. Connected Textures

   Only borderless versions, like Borderless Glass is available, as a block is unable to check whether there is another block of the same type touching it.
 Shaders could be made, but they aren't officially supported on the main version.

-#### 8. Wavy Leaves
+#### 8. Wavy Leaves and Plants

   Either with a flipbook texture or shaders.
   - Shaders<br>